 First Brian clarifies, "Just so you know, friends and family referred to her as "AnEEsa" - not AnIssa, and certainly not "Buffy."
 I'm shocked how often people in the industry called her BUFFY in the E! special."

 Here's the scoop:

-Mary Anissa Jones, from Playa Del Rey, CA, was a regular on the hit television show "Family Affair," during its entire run from 1966 to 1971.
-She played orphaned twin Buffy and Johnnie Whitaker played her brother Jody, and Mrs. Beasley played herself.
-Did that doll disturb anyone else?
-My buddy Mark pinpointed it: an old lady doll?
-Bizarre.
+Mary Anissa Jones was from Playa Del Rey, CA, and was a regular on the hit television show Family Affair during its entire run from 1966 to 1971.
+She played orphaned twin Buffy and Johnnie Whitaker played her brother Jody.
+Mrs. Beasley was an old-lady doll (weird) of Buffy's that became a pop-culture icon.

-Her father died, Paul moved back in with mom, but Anissa moved in with a friend.
+Her father died, Paul moved back in with mom and Anissa moved in with a friend.
 Her mom freaked and reported her as runaway, Anissa was arrested and put in juvenile detention for a few months.
-I think this is where she learned that the world could and would shit on you, from great heights.
+I think this is where she learned that the world could shit on you from great heights.

 On August 28th, 1976, Anissa was staying with her friend Helen at 2312 Littler Lane, in Oceanside, California.